-An amount established by the Clergy Pension Plan to determine Total Assessable Compensation in certain cases, whether Credited Service is earned toward the Medicare Supplement Health Plan Subsidy, and the amount of Assessments in certain situations.
+An amount established by the Clergy Pension Plan to determine Total Assessable Compensation in certain cases, whether Credited Service is earned toward the post-retirement health subsidy, and the amount of Assessments in certain situations.
 As of January 1, 2018, the amount is $18,000 per year (or $1,500 per month).

 Under the Clergy Pension Plan, you will be an Inactive participant if

 - your enrollment in the Clergy Pension Plan has ended because you are no longer employed, more than six calendar months have passed following your last day of employment, and you have not paid personal Assessments (or your personal Assessments are past due), or

 - you are regularly employed and enrolled in the Clergy Pension Plan, but your employer has not paid Assessments for more than 24 months, or

 Notwithstanding the rules above, if you are deposed or removed in accordance with the Constitution and Canons, you generally will become Inactive as of the first day of the month following your deposition or removal.